-DYS Employee Training policy mandates that prior to having contact with the residents all staff, volunteers, teachers, counselors, contractors, volunteers and interns who have contact with the residents will be trained on:
+DYS Employee Training policy mandates that prior to having contact with the residents all staff, volunteers, teachers, counselors, contractors, volunteers, and interns who have contact with the residents will be trained on:

-- 1. The center Zero Tolerance Policy for sexual abuse and sexual harassment; - 2.
-How to fulfill their responsibilities under the center sexual abuse and sexual harassment prevention, detection, reporting, and response policies and procedures; - 3.
-Residents' right to be free from sexual abuse and sexual harassment; - 4.
-The right of residents and employees to be free from retaliation for reporting sexual abuse and sexual harassment;
+- 1. The center Zero Tolerance Policy for sexual abuse and sexual harassment. - 2.
+How to fulfill their responsibilities under the center sexual abuse and sexual harassment prevention, detection, reporting, and response policies and procedures. - 3.
+Residents' right to be free from sexual abuse and sexual harassment. - 4.
+The right of residents and employees to be free from retaliation for reporting sexual abuse and sexual harassment. - 5.
+The dynamics of sexual abuse and sexual harassment juvenile facilities.

-- 5. The dynamics of sexual abuse and sexual harassment juvenile facilities; - 6.
-The common reactions of juvenile victims of sexual abuse and sexual harassment; - 7.
-How to detect and respond to signs of threatened and actual sexual abuse and how to distinguish between consensual sexual contact and sexual abuse between residents; - 8.
-How to avoid inappropriate relationships with residents; - 9.
-How to communicate effectively and professionally with residents, including lesbian, gay, bisexual, transgender, intersex, or gender nonconforming residents; - 10.
+- 6. The common reactions of juvenile victims of sexual abuse and sexual harassment. - 7.
+How to detect and respond to signs of threatened and actual sexual abuse and how to distinguish between consensual sexual contact and sexual abuse between residents. - 8.
+How to avoid inappropriate relationships with residents. - 9.
+How to communicate effectively and professionally with residents, including lesbian, gay, bisexual, transgender, intersex, or gender nonconforming residents. - 10.
 How to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities; and - 11.
 Relevant laws regarding the applicable age of consent.

 Refresher training is conducted every year.
 Training records are documented on staff computerized training files.
-The training files contain each training provided including the dates, times and duration of training.
+The training files contain each training provided including the dates, times, and duration of training.
 A pre and post-test will be given to ensure the staff, volunteers, and contractors understand the training received.

 The center provide a power point presentation of the training program provided to staff.
 The power point presentation provided all of the information noted in the policy.
-The Sierra Osage Treatment Center also provides training on a continuous basis on Safety First and Safe Boundaries training programs with staff.
+The Hillsboro Treatment Center also provides training on a continuous basis on Safety First and Safe Boundaries training programs with staff.
 Included in the annual training is refresher training on effective social engineering which assists staff in implementation of the youth growth programs including opportunities for residents to openly discuss history of sexual victimization and PREA programs.
+Staff are required to either electronically or in persons sign documentation that they have received the training outlined above.